cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 > `case` statement).
 It doesn't make sense to put additional statements or expressions after a `break` or `continue`,
 > since that code would never get executed and will be removed by the optimizer.

-If you do put additional statements after a `break` or `continue`, the compiler will mistake them for a label:
+If you do put additional statements after a `break` or `continue` without a semicolon, the compiler will mistake them for a label:

 ```
-while true
+while true do
     break
     print("This never gets printed")
 end